mrborghini/talking-walter/README.md

 * `keepAudioFiles` - It will delete the wav files in `recordings/` if set to `false`.
 If you want to keep the files set it to `true`.

+* `speechThreshold` - The sensitivity it will detect your voice. from a value of (0.1-0.9)

 * `gracePeriodInMS` - This is the delay before it stops recording when it's silent.
 The higher the grace period the longer it takes to process the audio.
 Unit: Milliseconds.

 * `respondsTo` - This is all the words or sentences the AI will respond to.